sum1won/summod/README.md

 ##### Arcoscephale, The Old Kingdom

 ##### Ermor, Ashen Empire
-*Ermor receives a D1 site that spawns in provinces (not water provinces) they control with high dominion and low population.
+*Ermor receives a D1 site that spawns in (non-water) provinces  they control with high dominion and low population.
 Marignon can convert these sites into S1 sites by sufficient preaching with an inquisitor.

 *Reduced capital income.